Reference 10 — Module catalog and composition

 mem-backend

-An MMIO range — bytes never moved; segment is a permanent fixture
+An MMIO range — bytes never move; the segment is a permanent fixture

 v1